ionic-team/trapeze/packages/website/docs/configuration-tool.md

  * `insert` inserts new Gradle snippets at the desired location in the file
  * `replace` replaces existing entries in the Gradle file at the desired location

+ Currently, the tool supports updating primitive types (numbers, strings, booleans), and arrays of primitives.
+Strings need additional quoting if necessary, in order to support non-quoted variable strings.
+See the example below for string quoting examples.

 ```yaml
 platforms:
   android: